justinbarnikow/travelpod/README.md

 ## Features
 * search through a list of podcasts based on user trip
 * find out how long a certain trip is
-* go to podcasts' direct webiste or episode url
+* go to podcasts' direct website or episode URL